• Skip to primary navigation

 • Next add in all of the paste and stir for a few minutes with the coconut cream.
 Your kitchen will become fragrant with Thai spices.

-3 tbsp coconut cream, 3 tbsp Thai green curry paste
+3 tablespoon coconut cream, 3 tablespoon Thai green curry paste

 • Add in the kaffir lime leaf, ginger, lemongrass and the garlic then stir for a few more minutes.

-1 tbsp ginger, 1 tbsp garlic, 1 kaffir lime leaf, 1 stick lemongrass
+1 tablespoon ginger, 1 tablespoon garlic, 1 kaffir lime leaf, 1 stick lemongrass

 • Pour in the coconut milk, all the vegetables and the tofu.